Robopoly/Robopoly_PRismino/README.md

 Registers a callback function for when the shield button is clicked, it is connected to the pin 7 on the shield.
 It defaults to a falling edge interrupt as the pin is pulled high by the micro-controller internal pull-up resistor when the button is released.

+Calling this function sets the pin mode as input and the value to logical 1 to activate the internal pull-up resistor (between 20 and 50K) needed to define the logical state when the button is not pressed.
+Pressing the button shorts the line to ground via a 10K external short-circuit protection resistor in case one configures the pin as output and presses the button.
+This effectively makes a voltage divider and the actual voltage when pressed is about 1V, the micro-controller data sheet stipulates that a low input level is detected at 0.3*Vcc which is 1.5V at 5V.

 **Note**: mind the [contact bounce](http://en.wikipedia.org/wiki/Switch#Contact_bounce) which can be annoying, but [preventable](http://arduino.cc/en/Tutorial/Debounce).

 ## Timed functions